MultiSafepay/docs/content/faq/general/generic-gateways.md

 [Shopware 6](/integrations/plugins/shopware6/faq/generic-gateways/)

-### Generic Giftcards
+### Generic Gift cards
-Since we do not support all of the open-loop giftcards and non of the closed-loop giftcards in our integrations generic gateways can be especially useful for giftcards.
+Since we do not support all of the open-loop gift cards and non of the closed-loop gift cards in our integrations generic gateways can be especially useful for gift cards.
-In some of the integrations we have special gateways that act as generic giftcard gateways.
+In some of the integrations we have special gateways that act as generic gift card gateways.

-For more information about the integration of both open-loop as closed-loop giftcards in our platform please contact <integration@multisafepay.com>
+For more information about the integration of both open-loop as closed-loop gift cards in our platform please contact <integration@multisafepay.com>
 ### Limitations
 For now we only support redirect gateways.